In early 2019, I wanted to create a YouTube channel for this blog, and the only camera I had at the time was my iPhone 6S.

 The biggest limitation of your iPhone is the size of its sensor.
 New iPhone’s sensors are trending bigger, but they’re still tiny.
 Let’s compare the iPhone sensor to premium YouTube cameras like the Sony A7 iii or the Sony a6400.

 The sensor is the part of your camera that captures light.
 With less light available, what type of situation do you think the iPhone will struggle with?

 You guessed it!
-Low-light photography/videography looks terrible on the iPhone.
+Your iPhone is really going to struggle in low light conditions.
 Apple has improved low-light photography in recent years by taking longer-exposure shots.
 But, that’s not a technique that can work with video.

 The end result is your iPhone will produce noisy footage in low-light.
 The video will look quite bad when blown up to larger screens.

-Given that you need lots of light, the sun will be your friend.
-You may want to consider filming during the day next to a window or filming outside when using your iPhone.
-Otherwise, you have to pump quite a bit of artificial light into whatever room you’re shooting in.
+The sun will be your friend when filming with an iPhone.
+You may want to consider filming during the day next to a window or filming outside.
+Otherwise, you’re going to need to acquire quit a few lights to film your shots.
 Low-light shots will not go well with an iPhone.

 You Can’t Get Bokeh (Background Blur) With Your iPhone